Khao Sok National Park video featuring Khao Sok Lake – courtesy of ContemporaryNomad – View full video here

 Where is Khao Sok national park in regards to weather?

-Khao Sok has the highest level of rainfall in Thailand, at nearly 3.3 meters per year.
+Due to the khao Sok national park location it has the highest level of rainfall in Thailand, at nearly 3.3 meters per year.
 This is because of high mountains, and the influence of both the Pacific and Indian Ocean monsoons.
 The heaviest rains are between May and November.
 The driest period is between December and April.
 Khao Sok has warm temperatures throughout the year, and the hottest months are usually March and April.
 The area enjoys an average maximum temperature of 29-33 degrees Celcius, and an average minimum of 20-23 degrees.

 Activities at Khao Sok National Park